 What This Actually Looks Like in Real Time

-Total time from photograph to final visualization: about 20 minutes.
+Total time from photograph to final interior textile visualization: about 20 minutes.

 But here's what happens during those 20 minutes: